section-engineering-education/engineering-education/content/articles/debugging-with-stetho-in-android/index.md

 - Initiator
 - Size and duration of the network call

-If you click on it, you will get more insights about the call i.e. you call see the:
+If you click on it, you will get more insights about the call i.e. you can see the:
 - Headers of the response
 - A preview of the response
 - The actual response e.t.c.